The information in this article applies to:

 To adjust material definition

-- Select 3D> Create Perspective View> Full Camera from the menu.
+- Select 3D> Create Perspective View> Full Camera from the menu and then click and drag in the plan view to create a full camera view.

 - Edit the position of the camera as needed so the flooring and its checkerboard pattern can be seen.
 Most likely, the selected pattern will not meet the edges of the region perfectly, this can be corrected.